sictweb/bti425-2020/graded-work/assign6.md

 Welcome back.

 The [other document](security-add-to-app) focuses on the second point, to add the essential security features to an Angular app.
+Complete that now.

+Welcome back.

+We're done.

 <br>

-#### Angular app (download, or create)
+#### More info, Angular app (download, or create)

 For this assignment, you can either use a professor-provided example app, or create a new app from scratch.
 Your choice.
+It may be easier to use the professor-provided app.

 If you choose to use a professor-provided example app, then look for it in the `Templates_and_solutions` folder of the code repository.
 The "assignment6-base" zip file holds the example app.
 Incidentally, the example app is a sample solution to the previous Assignment 5.